HaakonW/DMS-Travel/README.md

 Hosted here -> [DMS Travel](http://haakonw.no/dms/travel/www/)

-Needs to be added as tester to login and use the full site..
+Needs to be added as tester to login and use the full site.